-- •Your doctor will ask for a copayment for the office or urgent care center visit and additional copayments for each x-ray that is performed while you are there. - •Your hospital may ask for separate cost-sharing for certain outpatient hospital medical services for example but not limited to; radiological tests or Medicare Part B drugs administered while you are there. - •Your pharmacist will ask for a separate copayment for each prescription he or she fills. - •The specific cost-sharing that will apply depends on which services you receive.
+- Your doctor will ask for a copayment for the office or urgent care center visit and additional copayments for each x-ray that is performed while you are there. - □Your hospital may ask for separate cost-sharing for certain outpatient hospital medical services for example but not limited to; radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment for each prescription he or she fills. - The specific cost-sharing that will apply depends on which services you receive.
 The Medical benefits chart below lists the cost-sharing that applies for each specific service.

-Abdominal aortic aneurysm screening A one-time (once per lifetime) screening ultrasound for people at risk.
+Abdominal aortic aneurysm screening

+A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-40% coinsurance for members eligible for this preventive screening.
-You pay these amounts until you reach the out- of-pocket maximum. -- --- --
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.